formkit/docs-content/inputs/slider.md

 - The string `linear` — this is the default behavior
 - The string `log` which will apply a logarithmic scaling function to your `slider`
 - An object which consits of two functions named `forward` and `reverse` which will apply your own scaling logic.

-When providing a custom scaling function your `forward` function is the comptutation to take a percentage position value on the slider track and convert it to a numeric value.

-Your `reverse` function is the inverse — converting a numeric value into a percentage positional value on the slider track.

 ::Example
 ---